By Brooke Fisher

 “It has a massive impact on industry as a whole if we can use our infrastructure here for research,” Ratcliff said.

 As UW’s Seattle campus continues to grow, Ratcliff has also been involved in advocating for sustainable features in new buildings.
-The new Life Sciences Building, which opened in September 2018, features Building Integrated Photovoltaics (BIPV) panels on the southern façade, which provide shade to the building and also generate enough electricity to power the lights on the main floor.
+The new Life Sciences Building, which opened in September 2018, features Building Integrated Photovoltaics (BIPV) panels on the southern façade, which provide shade to the building and also generate enough electricity to power the lights in all the office spaces.
 This is the second installation of a BIPV system in the state of Washington.

 “The shade gain is really monumental and has a huge impact on cooling of the building, so costs go down tremendously,” Ratcliff said.
 “We hope this will be a pioneer for all educational institutions in the country.”

 Ratcliff also helped design a rooftop solar array for the building, for which funding was recently secured for a full build-out of the system.
 Construction is anticipated to start this coming summer.

 Two campus master plans will also benefit from Ratcliff’s expertise.
 To maximize solar photovoltaic capacity on all buildings across campus, he’s helping to develop a 30-year solar energy plan.
 Ratcliff was also involved in coordinating sustainable features, such as solar battery storage systems and electric car charging stations, for a strategic plan to electrify UW Transportation Services.